thomas-k-cameron/my-mbo-analysis-book/src/question1/result.md

 ### differecent execution rate among different instruments
 We observed different execution rate among different instrument.
-Trend of execution rate for TOPIX mini was noticably different from others.
+Trend of execution rate for Nikkei225 mini was noticably different from others.

 I believe that  part of the reason that they exhibit different trend is because of the difference in the people who are trading them.

-It is known that TOPIX Mini is popular among retail traders while JGBL is very difficult to trade if you are retail, since popular retail brokers like Rakuten or SBI doesn't offer them.
+It is known that Nikkei225 mini is popular among retail traders while JGBL is very difficult to trade if you are retail, since popular retail brokers like Rakuten or SBI doesn't offer them.

 It should be interesting because this would help us identify the order flow; It could be coming from retail, institutionals, or someone else.